devgateway/iatiimport/README.md

 }
 ```

-# Building the Tool
+# Packaging the Tool

+ There are two steps involved in packaging the import tool.
+First, build the UI using grunt.
+Then create a jar file using maven.

+## Build the UI

+  - On the terminal, change directory to /import-core/import-ui/src/main/webapp.
+  - Run 'grunt build'.

+## Create jar File

   On the terminal, change directory to import-core.
 Run 'mvn clean install'.
 A jar file will be created in import-core/import-ui/target.

 # Installation
   We have provided a script for running the jar file in linux.
 Please check import-core/import-ui/scripts/import-tool.sh.
 Modify the file to suit your environment.